-Kenya on High Alert Amid Strife in Neighbour Countries
+Kenya On High Alert Amid Strife in Neighbour Countries

-In a statement released yesterday, Police Spokesperson Bruno Shioso said the move is aimed at cushioning the country from the adverse effects of conflict.
+In a statement released on Wednesday, Police Spokesperson Bruno Shioso said the move is aimed at cushioning the country from the adverse effects of conflict.

 "As an immediate neighbour to some of the affected countries, Kenya may be adversely impacted," said Mr Shioso.